PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Scope and Purpose

-This guideline applies to all paediatric oncology patients who require haematopoietic growth factors for supportive care of cancer.
+This guideline applies to all paediatric oncology patients who require haematopoietic growth factors for supportive care of cancer treatment.

 The purpose of the guideline is